-This is a question that comes up a lot from small business owners who have heard about search engine optimization (SEO) but aren’t quite sure about its long term benefits.
+This is a question that comes up a lot from small business owners who have heard about search engine optimization (SEO) but aren’t quite sure about its benefits.

 The underlying goal of SEO is to appear on the first page of Google’s search results for a given query.
 Ideally, within the top 3 results.
 While it might seem somewhat arbitrary, having your website appear on the first page of search results is a huge advantage for your business.
 In fact, it’s absolutely essential if you want to attract quality organic traffic.